 - Run the

-mount -lcommand to view the mount result.The command output in the following figure indicates a successful mount.
+mount -lcommand to view the mount result.If the command output that is similar to the following information appears, the mount is successful.
 After the file system is mounted, you can run the

-df -hcommand to view the capacity of the file system.
+df -hcommand to view the storage capacity of the file system.

-If the file system fails to be mounted, troubleshoot the issue.
+If the file system failed to be mounted, troubleshoot the issue.
 For more information, see Fix mount issues.